Sea cave: Factors influencing size

 The type of host rock is important as well.
 Most of the large sea caves on the Western U.S. coast and Hawaii are in basalt, a strong host rock compared to sedimentary rock.
 Basaltic caves can penetrate far into cliffs where most of the surface erodes relatively slowly.
 In weaker rock, erosion along a weaker zone may not greatly outstrip that of the cliff face.
 However, the world's largest sea cave has formed in the heavily fractured Caversham sandstone (Barth, 2013) changing our understanding of which host rocks can form large sea caves.

 Time is another factor.
 The active littoral zone changes throughout geological time by an interplay between sea-level change and regional uplift.
 Recurrent ice ages during the Pleistocene have changed sea levels within a vertical range of some 200 meters.
 Significant sea caves have formed in the California Channel Islands that are now totally submerged by the rise in sea levels over the last 12 000 years.
 In regions of steady uplift, continual littoral erosion may produce sea caves of great height — Painted Cave is almost 40 m high at its entrance.
-On the Norwegian coast there are huge sea caves now uplifted 30 or more meters above sea level.
+On the Norwegian coast there are unusually voluminous sea caves now uplifted 30 or more meters above sea level.
 Sediment dating in the largest of these (Halvikshulen in Osen, 340 m long) shows that it was formed over a period of at least a million years.
-It may well be the longest wave-cut cave in the world.
-The largest cave by volume is Rikoriko Cave in the Poor Knights Islands in New Zealand with 221,494 m^{3}.
+Indeed its entrance, measuring 722 feet in width, is among the largest of any type of cave.
+The largest known sea cave by volume, based on a survey, is Rikoriko Cave in the Poor Knights Islands in New Zealand with 221,494 m^{3}.